DivyaRevealer/laravel-crm-krayin/README.md

 ### License

-Krayin CRM is a fully open-source CRM framework which will always be free under the [MIT License](https://github.com/krayin/laravel-crm/blob/2.1/LICENSE).
+Revealer CRM is a fully open-source CRM framework which will always be free under the [MIT License](https://github.com/revealer/laravel-crm/blob/2.1/LICENSE).

 ### Security Vulnerabilities

 Please don't disclose security vulnerabilities publicly.
-If you find any security vulnerability in Krayin CRM then please email us: sales@krayincrm.com.
+If you find any security vulnerability in Revealer CRM then please email us: sales@revealercrm.com.